Dr. Rachel Pries

 I study arithmetic geometry, which is a hybrid of number theory and algebraic geometry.

-Specifically, my research is about moduli spaces of curves and abelian varieties, and Galois theory of curves in positive characteristic.
+Specifically, my research is about moduli spaces of curves and abelian varieties, and Galois theory for curves.

 Here are my publications.